 Can an At-Will Employee Be Wrongfully Terminated?

 It is against the law to terminate someone’s employment for an illegal reason.
 In at-will employment states, however, an employer needs no reason to fire a worker.
 While it can be more difficult for an at-will employee to win a wrongful termination case than one operating with an employment contract, it is not impossible.
 It is still unlawful to terminate someone’s employment for a forbidden reason, such as discrimination.
 Wrongful termination can lead to serious financial hardship for a family, but a lawsuit against an employer for wrongful termination could end in compensation for the victim in California.
 Speak with a Los Angeles wrongful termination attorney today to see if you have a case.

 At-Will Employee Definition

 All 50 states follow at-will employment rules, but many enforce certain exceptions.
 At-will employment means an employer can fire an at-will employee at any time, for any reason, without warning.
 At the same time, an at-will employee can quit without notice for any reason or no reason at all.
 In most cases, an at-will employee will not have the ability to file a wrongful termination lawsuit, even if he or she had been with the company for decades and the employer had no valid reason.
 Like most states, however, California has created some exceptions to the at-will employment rule.
 These exceptions could expose an employer to a wrongful termination suit for firing a worker in certain circumstances.

-Can an Employer Wrongfully Terminate an At-Will Employee?
+Can an Employer Wrongfully Terminate an At-Will Employee in California?

 Yes, it is possible for an employer to wrongfully terminate an at-will employee.
 While employers in the state can use almost any reason to terminate an employee, California has created a list of reasons that are off-limits for employers, even with the state’s at-will employment laws.
 Certain reasons to fire someone may constitute illegal actions against that person, such as harassment or retaliation.
 This could make it against the law for the employer to use said reason to terminate the worker’s employment.